brunobord/tdaemon/README.md

     [X] I remember I made the first bits of the code after reading an article...
         [X] Find the link and name of the original author [X] add appropriate credits
+    [X] Bugfix: When doing (e.g.) hg commit, it opens temporary files that are detected as "changed", and the daemon starts tests.
+It should be ignored (ref. ignore-directories)